can fidelity go bankrupt

 What Happens If Fidelity Goes Bankrupt?

-• Customer accounts are generally protected by either SIPC or FDIC coverage.
+• Customer accounts are usually protected by either SIPC or FDIC, depending on the account type and where the assets are held.

 Why Fidelity Going Bankrupt is Unlikely